By Candra George, Third Year English Literature

-** Find the Croft Magazine inside every copy of Epigram newspaper **
+Find a copy of the Croft Magazine in every edition of Epigram Newspaper!